wikimedia/mediawiki/DEVELOPERS.md

 * Delete the `cache/sqlite` directory.
 * Re-run the "Install MediaWiki database" command.

 You can now restore or copy over any modifications you had in your previous `LocalSettings.php` file.
-And if you have additonal extensions installed that required a database table, then also run: `docker-compose exec mediawiki php maintenance/update.php`.
+And if you have additonal extensions installed that required a database table, then also run: `docker compose exec mediawiki php maintenance/update.php`.

 ## Troubleshooting